Consortium guide South West area group Checked 3 Apr 2026

 If you maintain a consistent and structured approach to revision you can help your child feel confident and encouraged for the Plymouth 11 Plus.

 The live process usually sits with the participating schools and their admissions authorities.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.